Madhav-Kanda/AutoDiff-Inference/README.md

 # LAZoo
 LAZoo - Laplace Approximation Zoo.
-A repository that offers state-of-the-art implementations of Laplace Approximation from major research papers and the exclusive Change of Variable method for tackling constrained datasets in JAX.
+This repository contains the implementations of Laplace Approximation from major research papers and the Change of Variable method for tackling constrained datasets in JAX.
 This work was done as a part of development of the Bijax library.

 ## Results obtained:
 ### Coin Toss problem: